 If you look for warmth and sunny skies, Portugal should be your must-do solo trip if you want to spend a lot of time outdoors!
 Just remember to use your sunblock.
-Portugal is extremely safe that you can lie on the beach or walk around without having to worry too much about keeping an eye on your stuff.
+Portugal is extremely safe and you can lie on the beach or walk around without having to worry too much about keeping an eye on your stuff.
 There’re lots of ancient architecture and excellent museums too to enjoy.
-One of my all times favourites is Pina Palace in Sintra.
+One of my all-time favourites is Pina Palace in Sintra.

 Best Places to Travel Alone in Europe – Italy

 Who doesn’t fall in love with Italy?
-Let’s face it – with pizza, pasta, beaches, scenery and architecture, what’s not to love?!
-It’s easy to get around Italy by train as a solo traveller, just remember to validate your ticket in the yellow ‘Convalida’ boxes.
+Let’s face it – with pizza, pasta, beaches, scenery and, architecture, what’s not to love?!
+It’s easy to get around Italy by train as a solo traveler, just remember to validate your ticket in the yellow ‘Convalida’ boxes.
 The language barrier is not as bad as you might think.
 Many Italians speak English and the bus and train stations are very easy to navigate.
-Despite the chance of pickpocketing (I got pick pocketed in Venice!) there are relatively low crime levels and low risk to travellers.
-I adore Florence, Milan and Pisa.
+Despite the chance of pickpocketing (I got pickpocketed in Venice!), there are relatively low crime levels and a low risk to travelers.
+I adore Florence, Milan, and Pisa.

 Safety Precautions – Travelling alone in Europe

 Overall Europe’s very safe but it’s important to take some safety precautions and follow some tips.
 Here’s your tip-list that’ll help you master the art of solo travel and save along the way:

 1. Get out of your comfort zone.
 Push yourself to start a conversation with someone next to you.

 2. Stay in hostels or couch surf.
 You will save money and meet people.
 If you’re staying in hostels, prepare to meet a lot of study abroad students.